Hikaru Ichijyo: Legacy

-Hikaru Ichijyo's legacy within the ongoing future history of the Macross series has been a palpable presence.
-Both the Macross 7 and the Macross Frontier anime television series contains numerous references to Ichijyo's career on the SDF-1.

-In Macross 7, the Macross 7 fleet enact a play entitled "Do You Remember love?", which retells the events of Macross: Do You Remember Love? (which is revealed to be a film within the Macross universe retelling the events of the First Space War).
-Basara Nekki, the main character of the Macross 7 TV series, plays the role of Hikaru Ichijyo in the film.
+Still, Hikaru's legacy within the Macross franchise has been palpable.
+Notably, both the Macross 7 and Macross Frontier television series contain references to Ichijyo's actions in Space War I and afterwards.
+In Macross 7, the eponymous fleet enact a play entitled "Do You Remember love?", retelling the events of Macross: Do You Remember Love? (itself an in-universe fictional retelling of the events of Space War I).
+Basara Nekki, the series' main character, is persuaded to play the role of Hikaru Ichijyo in the film.

-In Macross Frontier, the Mihoshi Academy on board the Macross Frontier has a VF-1S fighter atop the roof.
-It is revealed at one point to be Ichijyo's first fighter as leader of the Vermilion Squad of Skull Squadron.
-In Macross Frontier, Alto Saotome, as most junior pilot of S.M.S.'s Skull Platoon (a similar position to Ichijyo's), has his VF-25 Messiah fighter decorated in the same colors as Hikaru's VF-1A (and later S) from Macross: Do You Remember Love.
+In Macross Frontier, the Mihoshi Academy on board the Macross Frontier has a VF-1 Valkyrie fighter atop its roof, whose livery bears similarities to Ichijho's VF-1J from the original TV series.
+The thematic linkage between the original series' love triangle and the one in Macross Frontier is made explicit in the manga adaptation by Hayato Aoki, which includes a visual homage depicting Sheryl wearing Misa's uniform, alongside parallel costuming of Ranka Lee as Lynn Minmay and protagonist Alto Saotome as Hikaru Ichijyo.
+Furthermore, Alto, as a junior pilot of the S.M.S.'s Skull Platoon (a similar position to Ichijyo's), has his VF-25 Messiah fighter painted in the same colors as Hikaru's VF-1A (and later S) from Macross: Do You Remember Love.
+Hikaru Ichijyo has also been featured in many Macross video games, typically as a playable character.